eloigrndl/softsec_lab1/lab0x01/reports/bugs found/bug_circle_3.md

 ### Proof-of-Concept Input (if needed)

 ## Suggested Fix Description
-The return value should be checked and if the function has failed, we should print an error message.
+The return value should be checked and if the function has failed, we should print an error message and return an error code.